 We are asking...

 For our town representatives, including Supervisor Richard Yeno, Planning Board Chairman Ryan Courtien, and the Planning Board to prioritize resident, small business, farms and the environment over industrial infrastructure.
-We do not want to be home to a cluster of power facilities whether heavy or "light," as mentioned in the town's proposed Comprehensive Plan.
+We do not want to be home to a cluster of power facilities whether "heavy" or "light," as mentioned in the town's adopted Comprehensive Plan.
 There is a mega cluster of industrials proposed for an area that is right near our schools, farms, and many residences.
 And it stands to continue to destroy the scenic drive through Cricket Hill.

 Put Dover Residents first.